Rober-t/control-center-api/README.md

 ### Testing

-run the entire test suite:
+Run the entire test suite:

-run `bundle exec rspec`
+Run `bundle exec rspec`

-you can run individual test suites by specifying the filename in the run command:
+You can run individual test suites by specifying the filename in the run command:

-run `bundle exec rspec spec/path/to/spec.rb`
+Run `bundle exec rspec spec/path/to/spec.rb`

 ## Services